tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 the code changes with `codeLine()`, and then rerun the corresponding step (here 3\) as follows:

-Subsequently, one can rerun the corresponding step (here 3) as follows:

 ``` r
 codeLine(stepsWF(sal)$my_step_name)
 runWF(sal, steps = 3)